 Much of the language on the Mass.gov site lumps all lodging (including hotels, motels, inns, and B&B’s) together with short-term rentals (STR’s).
 But we have culled out all the language that is specific to STR’s for your ease.

-We are also including some links (below) to downloadable checklists and logs to assist you as you manage your rentals throughout this challenging season.
+We are also including some links (below) to downloadable checklists and logs to assist you as you manage your rentals throughout this challenging time.

 - Provide a Contactless Check-In procedure for guests